Our

 UNESCO

-KarmaQuest co-owner Wendy Lama serves as an Advisor to the UNESCO program
+KarmaQuest Ecotourism Specialist Wendy Lama served as an Advisor to the UNESCO program

 on Cultural and Ecotourism in Mountain Regions of South and Central

-Asia, helping to develop and promote sustainable tourism that benefits
+Asia from 2002 to 2007, helping to develop and sustainable tourism that benefits

 communities and conserves mountain resources.
 KarmaQuest trips in Ladakh,

-Sikkim, Bhutan, and Kyrgyzstan collaborate with UNESCO partners and
+Sikkim, Bhutan, Nepal, and Kyrgyzstan collaborate with UNESCO partners and